A two week winter road trip around the Scottish Highlands

 Day 4: Beinn a'Chrulaiste, Glencoe

-The weather forecast had predicted a cloud inversion so unfortunately for my legs there was no rest day in sight.
+The weather forecast had predicted a cloud inversion so unfortunately for my legs there was no rest day.

-Fortunately, it was mid-January and the sun didn't rise until 8:50am, I didn’t have a super early start.
+As it was mid-January and the sun didn't rise until 8:50am, I was bale to get plenty of sleep.

 As I had already amassed plenty of miles and elevation in the legs, I opted to head up Beinn a'Chrulaiste.